 - Pull down: with nothing connected, the input will read low.
 This is useful with an external interface that goes "off to "on" (low to high voltage).

-- Input X Debounce Period: the state of the input is updated when it has stopped bouncing (changing state) for this amount of time. ie. 1000ms means it must stay in the new position for 1 sec before updating the state on the device.
+- Debounce Time: the state of the input is updated when it has stopped bouncing (changing state) for this amount of time. ie. 1000 ms means it must stay in the new position for 1 sec before updating the state on the device.

-- Can the SensorNode send updates on input changes?: Yes.
-Use the Alarm on High/Low check boxes.
-Choose a Maximum alarm rate that suits your expected change rate, and battery life (lots of changes could me lots of transmits, and reduced battery life).
+Yes.
+Use the Alarm on High/Low parameters.
+Choose a Maximum alarm rate that suits your expected change rate, and battery life (lots of changes could lead to lots of transmits, and reduced battery life).

-- What if the device cannot send an alarm due to the maximum alarm rate or duty cycle?: Then this update will not be sent.
-The state will reflect on the device, so it will be sent on the next schedule (if configured) or on the next alarm change
+Then this update will not be sent.
+The state will reflect on the device, so it will be sent on the next schedule (if configured) or on the next alarm change.

 - Configure a schedule to send the current digital input states (Item = "Digital Inputs").